Rig (sailing)

-Sailing rigs describe the arrangement of sailing vessels' rig components, including their spars, rigging, and sails.
-Examples include a schooner rig, cutter rig, junk rig, etc. Rigs may be broadly categorized as fore-and-aft and square-rigged.
-They may incorporate a mixture of both categories.
+A sailing vessel's rig is its arrangement of masts, sails and rigging.
+Examples include a schooner rig, cutter rig, junk rig, etc. A rig may be broadly categorized as "fore-and-aft", "square", or a combination of both.
 Within the fore-and-aft category there is a variety of triangular and quadrilateral sail shapes.
 Spars or battens may be used to help shape a given kind of sail.
 Each rig may be described with a sail plan—formally, a drawing of a vessel, viewed from the side.

 Modern examples of single-person sailing craft, such as windsurfers, iceboats, and land-sailing craft, typically have uncomplicated rigs with a single sail on a mast with a boom.

 Introduction

 In the English language, ships were usually described, until the end of the eighteenth century, in terms of their type of hull design.
-Using the type of rig as the main type identifer for a vessel became common only in the nineteenth century.
+Using the type of rig as the main type identifier for a vessel became common only in the nineteenth century.
 This is illustrated by the terminology for ships in the large fleet of colliers that traded to London from the coal ports of the Northeast of England (of which HMS Endeavour was a well-known example).
 Many of these full-rigged ships (square rigged on all of three masts) had the hull type "bark" – another common classification was "cat".
 In the second half of the eighteenth century, the square sails on the mizzen were often eliminated.
 The resulting rig acquired the name of the hull type: initially as "bark" and soon as "barque".
 This explains the Royal Navy's description of Endeavour as a "cat-built bark".

 Design

+Each rig may be described with a sail plan—a drawing of a vessel, viewed from the side, depicting its sails, the spars that carry them and some of the rigging that supports the rig.
+By extension, "sail plan" describes the arrangement of sails on a vessel.
 A well-designed sail plan should be balanced, requiring only light forces on the helm to keep the sailing craft on course.
 The fore-and-aft center of effort on a sail plan is usually slightly behind the center of resistance of the hull, so that the sailing craft will tend to turn into the wind if the helm is unattended.
 The height of the sail plan's center of effort above the surface is limited by the sailing craft's ability to avoid capsize, which is a function of its hull shape, ballast, or hull spacing (in the case of catamarans and trimarans).